instructure/canvas-lms/doc/api/lti_dev_key_config.md

            <code class="enum">"LtiDeepLinkingRequest"</code>
           </p>
         </p>
       </td>
     </tr>
 <!-- required_permissions -->
     <tr class="request-param ">
       <td>required_permissions</td>
       <td>
       </td>
       <td>string</td>
       <td class="param-desc">
         <p>Limits tool visibility to users with certain permissions, as defined on the user's built-in Canvas user roles AND the custom roles that you may have created in Canvas.
 This is a comma-separated string of one or more required permissions, such as <code>manage_groups_add,manage_groups_delete</code> or <code>read_outcomes</code>.
 The tool will be hidden for users without all specified permissons.
 If set in placement-specific settings, that placement will be hidden; if set at the tool-level (e.g. under <code>extensions[0]</code>), each of the tool's placements will be hidden.
 For true access control, please use (instead or in addition) the <a href="file.tools_variable_substitutions.html#Canvas-membership-permissions">Canvas.membership.permissions&lt;&gt;</a> custom variable expansion, and check its value in your tool.
-To learn more about roles and permissions, and to see the permissions available for this parameter, visit the <a href="roles.html" target="blank">Roles API docs</a>.
+To learn more about roles and permissions, and to see the permissions available for this parameter, visit the <a href="roles.html" target="_blank">Roles API docs</a>.
         </p>
       </td>
     </tr>
 <!-- environments -->
     <tr class="request-param ">
       <td>environments</td>
       <td>
         <strong style="color: red;">Ignored<strong>
       </td>
       <td>JSON object</td>
       <td class="param-desc">
         <p>LTI 1.1 tools <a href="file.tools_xml.html">support environment-specific domains and launch urls</a>, used for launching
         from beta or test instances of Canvas.
 This config option is not supported for LTI 1.3.
 Tools instead should use the